Glass: Material-Specific Data

 This web page is a brief summary of glass material-specific data.
-For more comprehensive information, see the 2015 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

 EPA used statistics from the Glass Packaging Institute’s numbers on glass container shipment to estimate glass container generation.
-In 2015, glass generation was 11.5 million tons in the United States, which was 4.4 percent of all MSW generation.
+In 2017, glass generation in all products was 11.4 million tons in the United States, which was 4.2 percent of all MSW generation.

 EPA combined data from the Glass Packaging Institute with information from state environmental agencies to measure the recycling of glass containers in the United States.
-The amount of recycled glass containers was 3 million tons in 2015, for a recycling rate of 26.4 percent.
+The amount of recycled glass containers was three million tons in 2017, for a recycling rate of 26.6 percent.

 Please see the EPA Methodology Document for information on estimating glass generation and management.

-Source: Information from Glass Packaging Institute and state environmental agency websites
+Source: Glass container information is from the Glass Packaging Institute and state environmental agency websites.